State Concentration Exponent as a Measure of Quickness in Kauffman-type Networks: Model

 \section{Model}

 Let us consider a network of $n$ binary units.
-We define discrete-time dynamics of the network by
+We define the discrete-time dynamics of the network by

 where $x_i(t)\in \left\{1, -1\right\}$ is the binary state of the $i$th unit at time $t$.
-For a random Boolean network, each $f_i$ is randomly and independently chosen one of the $2^{2^n}$ Boolean functions on the $n$ units.
+For a random Boolean network, each $f_i$ is randomly and independently chosen from the $2^{2^n}$ Boolean functions on the $n$ units.
 For a majority vote network,

 where sgn indicates the sign function.
 We consider an ensemble of randomly generated majority vote networks where $w_{ij}$ are independently and identically distributed Gaussian random variables.
 In general, a constant or random threshold could be included in the above dynamical expression, which we omit here for simplicity.
 If the value of $f_i \left(x_1, \ldots , x_n \right)$ depends only on randomly chosen $K$ units for each $i$, the model is called the $K$-sparse network \cite{Kauffman1984PhysicaD,Kauffman1993book}.
-The DBN and DMN correspond to $K\propto n$, and the SBN and SMN correspond to $K\ll n$.
-We study typical dynamical behavior of the random DBN, SBN, DMN, and SMN.
+DBNs and DMNs correspond to $K\propto n$, and SBNs and SMNs correspond to $K\ll n$.
+We study typical dynamical behavior of the random DBNs, SBNs, DMNs, and SMNs.

+The number of possible functions generated by a single unit in the four types of network is compared as follows.
+The number of all Boolean functions is equal to $2^{2^n}$, growing doubly exponentially with $n$.
+This is equal to the variety of the random mapping on $n$ units.
+The number of functions generated by a single unit in DBNs is large for large $K$ and equal to $2^{2^n}$ when $K=n$.
+In contrast, SBNs, DMNs, and SMNs are limited in terms of the number of possible functions.
+The number of all majority vote units is asymptotically equal to $2^{n^2/2}$; the growth rate is only exponential.
+For the sparse Boolean and majority vote networks, the number of functions generated by a single unit is equal to $2^{K\log_2 n}$, growing only algebraically with $n$.
+The differences in the variety of functions in the four cases may result in different dynamical behaviors of the networks, as we will analyze in the following.